-Our station was set up in the shelter on the north bound platform, more or less at the location from which the central picture in our QSL card was taken from.
+Our station was set up in the shelter on the north bound platform (a station on a station), more or less at the location from which the central picture in our QSL card was taken from.
 The photos above show (from left to right) our station with G0DRX operating and David Wright M0DFW/G8BKG President of HARS and life member of S&DRHT assisting, the Pro-Whip loop antenna and the long wire.

 The photos below show (from left to right) another shot of our station setup with G7KNA operating and Colin G4PYN and volunteer at the S&DRHT observing, general interest in our station and our members ready to talk to the visitors and distribute publicity.